galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

 >
 > **Training**: instruction delivered via short courses designed to expand or
 > build knowledge & practical skills in a given field, often conducted in the
-> workplace or training centre to ‘up-skill’ members of a workforce
+> workplace or training centre to 'up-skill' members of a workforce
 >
 > **Teaching**: usually, instruction delivered over long time-scales via a
 > series of courses (in schools, colleges, universities, etc.) designed to